TruVizion: Diagnostics Features for Cable and Fiber Networks

 We developed TruVizion to help multiple groups within your company make a difference in the quality of the service you provide.
 It can be used by your office staff, support technicians and engineers.
 Unlike other tools, you don’t have to search multiple screens to find what you’re looking for, and then realize you need an engineering degree to understand it all.
 The interface clearly shows what’s most relevant and most important, and it’s organized and presented in a way that makes troubleshooting your broadband modems and network a snap.
 The CMTS and OLT diagnostics screens provide a clear summary of issues and alerts and are perfect for your networking and engineering staff as they track down plant issues.
 The cable modem and ONT diagnostics screens are tailor made for your Call Center staff as they work with subscribers to troubleshoot issues.

-Ever wonder how many of your modems were already misbehaving right after installation?
+Ever wonder how many of your cable modems were already misbehaving right after installation?
 You can run a Post-install Report at any time to see those modems that were out-of-spec the day they were installed, including a snapshot of the total flaps, codeword errors and the RF levels at that time.

 50% or more of the complaints subscribers have about slow broadband service are actually related to their home WiFi network.
-TruVizion collects statistics from compatible devices that have an embedded Access Point and presents the information on a WiFi Diagnostics screen.
+TruVizion collects statistics from compatible cable modems that have an embedded Access Point and presents the information on a WiFi Diagnostics screen.
 Technicians can see the channel the radio is tuned, its performance, and the transmit and receive levels for each connected device.
 You can drill-in to plot this data over the last 24 hours, 7 days, 30 days or 90 days.
 You can also click to stream the data live as a customer changes the location of their device or the location or orientation of the access point.
 For compatible GPON devices we can link your service rep right to the device in the home so they can remotely manage the ONT just as if they were in the home connected to the ONT’s GUI.

 Full Band Spectrum Capture

-It’s nice to see what’s been happening with a subscriber’s modem over time.
+It’s nice to see what’s been happening with a subscriber’s cable modem over time.
 Even nicer is to compare that modem’s readings with other nearby modems.

 One click in TruVizion overlays the data in the charts with readings from the five geographically closest modems so you can see if others are having similar problems.
 Yes, you know your plant better than we do.
-If you don’t like one or more of the modems we picked to compare, you can easily choose any five modems from the 25 closest to that customer.
+If you don’t like one or more of the modems we picked to compare, you can easily choose any other four modems from the 25 closest to that customer.

 Often times a map in a diagnostics application is eye candy.
 It’s kind of colorful and cool-looking, but it’s just not that useful.
 In TruVizion the maps not only look sweet, they are sweet.
 Your staff can actually use them to quickly find and diagnose customer-affecting issues.
 Sure, they’re colorful.
-Green is good, and you’ll immediately see those modems that are performing within spec.
-Yellow tells you a modem is marginal, and red says something’s really wrong.
+Green is good, and you’ll immediately see those devices that are performing within spec.
+Yellow tells you a device is marginal, and red says something’s really wrong.
 Best of all, you can filter the map by status or alerts.
-With a click you can see only modems that are off-line (really helpful when finding and fixing an outage).
+With a click you can see only devices that are off-line (really helpful when finding and fixing an outage).
 Another click will show only out-of-spec modems, or you can further filter to see only those modems that are having a specific RF issue.
 If you’re managing a cable plant, you can also filter the map pins by node and active leg.
 Want to know more about one of those pins?
-Click a pin to see the summary RF data for that modem and click again to pull up the full Modem Diagnostics screen for that subscriber.
+Click a pin to see the summary RF data for that modem and click again to pull up the full CPE Diagnostics screen for that subscriber.